DPlugins-Archive/collaboration-docs/docs/guide/why.md

 Because of the way Oxygen saves global styles, classes, and settings, multi-user or multi-tab editing with Oxygen is highly discouraged.

-There are many of article about this problem:
+There are many articles about this problem:
 - [**Facebook:** Why are we unable to edit multiple pages in oxygen at the same time?](https://www.facebook.com/groups/1626639680763454/posts/3853724478054952/)
 - [**Facebook:** Second, it would be very nice if we could open multiple pages to edit, and tab back and forth like we do with multiply browser windows](https://www.facebook.com/groups/1626639680763454/posts/1977606142333471/)
 - [**GitHub issue:** Multi-user / multi-tab editing #1066](https://github.com/soflyy/oxygen-bugs-and-features/issues/1066)